Core Pool: A

 finalize().
 Finalize is a one-way transition.
 While in a controlled state, outside actors cannot add liquidity.
 A controlled state allows the controller to set the pool's tokens and weights.

-One very powerful feature of Balancer is the concept of smart-contract owned controlled pools.
-A smart-contract controlled pool can fully emulate a finalized pool, while also allowing complex logic to readjust balances, weights, and fees.
+One very powerful feature of Balancer is the concept of Smart Pools.
+A smart contract controlled pool can fully emulate a finalized pool, while also allowing complex logic to readjust balances, weights, and fees.
 Some examples include:

 More complex dynamic strategies for asset allocation

 For clarity, here is a graphical representation of the process for creating both Core Pools and Smart Pools - it can be a little confusing keeping all the addresses straight!